Updated July 15, 2023

 Operational risks are the company’s uncertainties and threats in its regular business activities.
-Various factors cause operational risks; it can be both internal as well as external.
+Various factors cause operational risks; they can be both internal and external.

-Operational risks are hazards and uncertain situations the business has to encounter in its daily operational business activities.
+Operational risks are hazards and uncertain situations the business encounters in its daily operational business activities.
 It is an event that disturbs the normal business process and can result in financial loss or damage to the business operations and image of the company.

 Operational risk includes both internal factors and external factors that cause risk.
 Risk can be both measurable and quantifiable, as well as subjective and qualitative.

 - Internal Operational Risks: Errors caused by company employees, failure of IT systems, fraudulent activities, loss of key management people, health and safety of the employees, etc.